About Functional Dyspepsia

-FD (persistent or recurring indigestion with no known organic cause) is a relatively common and often frustrating condition.
+FD (recurring indigestion†) is typically meal-triggered and is a relatively common and often frustrating condition.
 About one in six Americans have Functional Dyspepsia1-3.
 FD is often described as non-ulcer dyspepsia.
 FD is an under-diagnosed4 and under-managed condition.
-FD is a disorder of sensation and movement in the organs of the upper digestive tract where the normal downward pumping and squeezing is altered, and the digestion and absorption of food nutrients, can be affected.
+FD is a disorder of sensation and movement in the organs of the upper digestive tract where the normal downward pumping and squeezing is altered.
+The intake and uptake (i.e. digestion and absorption) of food nutrients, can be affected.

 What Causes FD?

-In addition to impacting the intake and uptake (i.e. the digestion and absorption of food nutrients, the main symptoms of FD are in the upper belly and include, at varying times, and at varying intensities, some or all of the following†:
+In addition to impacting the intake and uptake (i.e. the digestion and absorption) of food nutrients, the symptoms of FD are in the upper belly and include, at varying times, and at varying intensities, some or all of the following†:

 Where do the Symptoms of FD Occur in the Digestive System?

-FD occurs in the upper belly above the naval.
-In FD, the stomach does not expand normally in response to a meal, which means the food eaten backs up in the stomach and the upper part of the small intestine.
+FD occurs in the upper belly, above the navel.
+In FD, the stomach does not expand normally in response to a meal which means the food eaten backs up in the stomach and in the upper part of the small intestine.